 Your app is hosted in our datacenter located on the East Coast of the United States.

 We backup all data across all customers regularly for our own disaster recovery purposes.
 Customers are responsible for backing up their own data.
 We are unable to assist individual customers with recovery when the data was deleted by the customer via our API.

 Yes.
 You can inititate a data export from your app's Settings page.

 In general, additional background jobs will require an increase to your request/limit.
 We do not offer custom plans.

 You can reset your password .
 A link will be sent to your email address with further instructions.

 Your app will not suddenly stop working if we're unable to charge your credit card once.
 You will get an email reminder if a charge fails to go through.
 Please update your credit card information as soon as possible, as we will try to charge your account again in 24 hours.
 If your account fails to submit payment within 30 days, we reserve the right to disable your account.

 Parse offers tools to help users running applications on the Parse Platform.
 These include Bug Reporting Tools, Billing Inquiries, and Community Channels, and are listed in our Help page for your convenience.
+The aforementioned tools are available to every Parse customer free of charge.
+Please make sure to report any issues using the and we will do our best to provide a fix or workaround in a reasonable amount of time in line with the perceived impact of the reported issue.
 Please refer to our Support Policy for more details.